Despector/despector-intellij/readme.md

 Building
 --------

-Despector isn't availalbe on Maven yet, so grab it from https://github.com/Deamon5550/Despector

-> Build and install it: `./gradlew install`

-Then switch back over here and build it with: `./gradlew build`
+Build it using the standard Gradle build command: `./gradlew build`

 Run the plugin in a test IDE with `./gradlew runIde`